war/asset-loading/README.md

 }

 ```
 The `Mesh` objects are also created by creating an instance of the  `Mesh` class, and stored inside `mesh_array` array for easy access.
-However, since more than one mesh may exist in a glTF model, we must loop over the all `MeshDataStruct` objects stored in the loaded `ModelLoader` class, and create a new instance of `Mesh` every time, emplacing each in the `mesh_array`:
+However, since more than one mesh may exist in a glTF model, we must loop over all `MeshDataStruct` objects stored in the loaded `ModelLoader` class and create a new instance of `Mesh` every time, emplacing each in the `mesh_array`:

 ```cpp